derrickmstrong/hotplate_react-ts-webpack-babel/README.md

-## Hotplate - React w/Typescript, Webpack, Babel config
+## Hotplate - React w/Typescript, Webpack, Babel

 In the project directory, you can run: